-We interviewed Hollee James, General Manager of The Delta Society and not only got some great insights into the organisation but cemented our beliefs that dogs are precious when it comes to mental health and general wellbeing.
+We interviewed Hollee James, General Manager of The Delta Society and not only got some great insights into the organisation, but cemented our beliefs that dogs are precious when it comes to our overall wellbeing.

 Where was the idea for The Delta Society born?

 The Delta Society was established by the late Dr Robert Kibble, a prominent veterinarian, and Dr John Cornwall, vet and former South Australian Health Minister.
 Both had a passion for animals and people and this combination made for a perfect synergy to go about establishing a not-for-profit organisation that focuses on both of these things.

 The Delta Society began its work in August 1997, with a grant from the Animal Welfare League of Australia.